It’s no secret.

 The firewood may no longer be free, but camping remains the cheapest and most fun family holiday you can have (without crashing at your parents’ cottage – but where’s the freedom in that?).
 We’ve got the goods on where to find the best campgrounds in British Columbia, and tips on how to book them.

 BC Parks has made some recent changes to its Discover Camping reservation system.
 Some of these changes include length of stay restrictions to busy campgrounds and reservation timing.
 These changes are meant to enhance fair and equitable access to everyone.
 BC Parks are busy places.
 You’ll need to book your camping spots in advance for the most popular campgrounds – check out the rules well in advance.

 We’re happy to share our love of camping (and our favorite spots) with you and your family.
 If you’ve never camped before, start slowly (the full equipment investment isn’t going to be cheap), and give one or two nights a try at a local & well-established campground near your home.
 That way, if you and your family have an awful time, (doubtful, if you like the outdoors at all), you can drive home in the middle of the night.
 We’ve even got kid-friendly recipe tips to get you started.
 Happy camping!

 The Best Campgrounds in British Columbia

-Vancouver & the Lower Mainland
+Camping in Vancouver and the Lower Mainland

 Alice Lake – One hour from Vancouver along the Sea-to-Sky highway, just north of Squamish.
 Amenities: Situated on beautiful Alice Lake, fishing, canoeing, swimming, sandy beach, picnic tables, bike trails, showers, trail around the lake for walks, more challenging mountain hikes nearby, a kids playground, horseshoe pits, generous camp-sites.
 Very popular – book early!